 #InfiniteInclusion - Diversity Leads to Infinite Possibilities

 Inclusion starts with you.
 Connecting with someone new or different gives you the opportunity to learn something new, leading to new ideas and collaborations.
 Dance is a universal language, and when you dance with someone you forget race, color, size, age, ability, and disability.
 I grew up being the “other”.
 I was one of the only Asian-American at school and after school activities including dance, and I occasionally experienced some bullying related to the color of my skin and the shape of my eyes.
 I moved to Tokyo in 2003 to attend Keio University.
 I moved to Japan thinking that I would finally fit in among a people that was the same color as me, but that was not the case.
 I was Japanese by blood, looked Japanese, and spoke Japanese with no accents, but I was "American on the inside".
 I was "different", making friends was a challenge, and I often felt excluded.
-Through building and leading Infinite Flow - An Inclusive Dance Company, I have let go of the biases I had around people with disabilities and have witnessed people thrive through practicing inclusion. #InfiniteInclusion leades to INFINITE Possibilities.
+Infinite Flow started with connecting with one new person (Adelfo) who was outside of my usual circles, and it grew into a global movement thereafter.
+Through building Infinite Flow, I’ve learned to embrace people’s differences and uniqueness, and also embrace my own along the way, and this cycle of #InfiniteInclusion has led to INFINITE Possibilities.

 Growing up, I thought becoming a Principal Dancer with a big famous ballet company was the only path to a successful dance career, but the ballerina career didn’t happen and life had other plans for me.
 Ballroom dancing found me and put me on a renewed path to dance while recovering from the trauma from paralysis.
 But even as a ballroom dancer who initially aspired to go up the ranks in competitive ballroom dancing, I struggled to find dance partners to compete with.
 While trying to find ground, I volunteered some time teaching a group of people with Parkinson’s disease.
 This experience reminded me of the transformative benefits of dance, and it eventually led me to discover wheelchair dancing.
-When I learned that there are over 1 billion people with disabilities globally who had little access to dance, I knew it was my destiny to do something about it.
-As soon as one door to wheelchair dancing opened, many other opportunities followed, and this led to finding Infinite Flow, which has not only allowed many people of all abilities and all walks of life to discover their own dance voice, but also to opportunities as an artist beyond what I initially set forth.
+When I learned that there are over 1 billion people with disabilities globally who didn’t have equal access to dance, I knew it was my destiny to do something about it.
+As soon as one door to wheelchair dancing opened, many other opportunities followed, and this led to finding Infinite Flow, which has not only allowed many people of all abilities and all walks of life to discover the dancer inside themselves, but has also led to finding my own unique voice and embracing a purpose that is much bigger than myself - to make dance accessible to all and bring more equality to the world.
 If you pay attention to the clues that come to you, you start to see your own unique path to living life with passion and purpose, and this leads to INFINITE POSSIBILITIES.
 What is your unique path?
 What makes you an unique brand?
+What do you want to contribute to the world?

 Take Action - Just Do It